 Many older gay men who came though the plague years unscathed suffer from severe survivor guilt and anger which is common among survivors of natural disasters, combat, and epidemics.
 It refers to the feeling that many survivors have that they have done something wrong in surviving when others did not..
 This is something that a community as a whole needs to be aware and understand because only with support and understanding can this condition be treated.
 The demonization of the older LGBT community by the younger community also adds extra weight to the depression and other issues that long term AIDS Survivor Syndrome sufferers experience.

 I have seen my darkest days.
+My hell.
 Friends dying one by one.
 And to this day I wonder why I was spared when others were not.
-And there are many more gay men out there like myself who although we survived those black years we will always be haunted by them and have to live with the memories until the day we die and see our friends once again.
+And there are many more gay men out there like myself who although we survived those black years positive or not who will always be haunted by them and have to live with the memories until the day we die and see our friends once again.